anrayliu/pyvidplayer2/documentation.md

  - `show_subs() -> None` - Enables subtitles.
  - `hide_subs() -> None` - Disables subtitles.
  - `set_subs(subs: Subtitles | [Subtitles]) -> None` - Set the subtitles to use.
 Works the same as providing subtitles through the initialization parameter.
  - `probe() -> None` - Uses FFprobe to find information about the video.
-When using cv2 to read videos, information such as frame count or frame rate are read through the file headers, which is sometimes incorrect.
-For more accuracy, call this method to start a probe and update the video information.
+When using cv2 to read videos, information such as frame count and frame rate are read through the file headers, which is sometimes incorrect.
+For more accuracy, call this method to start a probe and update video metadata attributes.
  - `get_metadata() -> dict` - Outputs a dictionary with attributes about the file metadata, including frame_count, frame_rate, etc. Can be combined with `pprint` to quickly see a general overview of a video file.
  - `buffer_current() -> bool` - Whenever `frame_surf` or `frame_data` are `None`, use this method to populate them.
 This is useful because seeking does not update `frame_data` or `frame_surf`.
 Keep in mind that `video.frame` represents the frame that WILL be rendered.
 Therefore, if `video.frame == 0`, that means the first frame has yet to be rendered, and `buffer_current` will not work.
 Returns `True` or `False` depending on if data was successfully buffered.